ioccc-src/winner/1984/decot/README.md

 ## Judges' remarks:

-This program prints out a string of garbage.
+This program prints out what looks like a fragment of C code.

-The judges also offer this one comment: understand remarks!
+Is this a **bug** or is this a **feature**?
+To help choose the judges offer this one comment: understand remarks!

 ### Historical remarks: